kelsa-pi/unodit/README.md

 - all steps in the conversion process are logged to `log.log` file in project root
 - per project customization with ini file (copy `config.ini` in project root)

+DISCLAIMER:
+I'm not a programmer.
-DISCLAIMER: This is a project that targets only LibreOffice 5+.
+This is a project that targets LibreOffice 5+ and Python3 only.
 Tested with Xubuntu 16.04. and LibreOffice 1:5.1.3-0ubuntu1.

 ##Installation